AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 evidence for a positive radius.
 Abstention keeps sampling uncertainty inside the stated guarantee.

+This procedure certifies a fixed base classifier.
+Obtaining a useful radius also requires that classifier to give the correct class a large probability advantage under Gaussian noise.

 ## How should the base classifier be trained?

 The radius grows when the correct class remains highly probable under Gaussian